 Our policy of offering quality equipment with in-built reliability has established our reputation as second to none.
 An example of this was our exploitation of spheroidal graphite iron, 20 years ahead of any other company, for track wheels and gears which doubles the life of components.

 Our stocking levels are substantial to allow us to meet 24-hour delivery requests on standard units and our wide range of motor speeds and powers coupled with many ratios of gearboxes gives a large selection of travel speeds from 4.7 Metres per minute to 90 Metres per minute.
 The introduction of secondary gearboxes allows us to achieve ultra-slow speeds of under 0.5 Metres per minute.

 We can supply full sets of Spare Parts for all our Travel Drive units including the many units we have out in use around the world.
-Our technical engineers are available to discuss unusual projects and advise best solutions, please get in touch with us by filling out our online contact form or by calling 01706 646971.
+Our technical engineers are available to discuss unusual projects and advise best solutions.

 All our Travel Drive units are based on Production Engineering techniques and therefore are available in standard format.
 However, we can modify that format or fabricate units to suit specific requirements, even producing special features such as bronze anti-spark wheels, explosions proof motors and special speeds, be they ultra slow or fast, or flangeless wheels with tyres.